zekoff/1gam-space/open_issues.md

 - Add random encounters when traveling between planets
 - Add random effects during travel (maybe a function of the above)
 - Add back ability to pan map
+- Draw line between current planet and target planet when on travel screen

 ## Bugs